Mat Campbell: National team career

 Campbell was a member of the Under 23 Australian squad in 1996, and played for the Australian team during their tours to China and Europe in 2002.
 Two years later, he trialled for the Boomers to compete in the 2004 Athens Olympic Games, but was cut from the squad ahead of the games.

+Post-playing career

+After retiring, Campbell worked for six years in the mining sector.

+On 5 April 2018, Campbell was appointed general manager of the Illawarra Hawks.
+He remained in the role as of February 2024.